crowbardoctor/NilsAxWorkshop/not mine/GmodAddons/zombienpc_invasion+_597017711/lua/autorun/README.md

 zinv_maxspawn 0-300 - Max NPCs

 To enable the console, go options>keyboard>advanced>enable developer console, then press the "~" key (the button above the tab key).

-Submitting feature requests/suggestions and bug reports Please do not use the comment section below to post important information like feature requests or bug reports.
-They're very annoying for us to work with.
-Instead we ask that you use the forum section to post your information.
-Forum threads let us maintain conversations with you so we can better understand what exactly you need/want.